exasol/public-knowledgebase/Connect-with-Exasol/how-to-start-exaplus-cli-in-background-mode.md

 # How to start Exaplus CLI in Background Mode
 ## Problem

-When I start EXAplus in background modeusing '&', it goes into "stopped" mode, even when using 'nohup'.
+When I start EXAplus in background mode using '&', it goes into "stopped" mode, even when using 'nohup'.

 ## Diagnosis